jinitsuga/jinitsuga/README.md

 Always looking for coding friends to talk shop! - 📫 You can find me on Discord: nitsugai

-Interests include: Open Source software and random apps, moving around (skating, basketball, paddle tennis) and both board and video games. 🛹 🕹️
+Interests include: Open Source software and random apps, moving around (skating, basketball, paddle tennis) and board games. 🛹 🕹️

 ### √ Competent (and constantly learning) with: